spagnuolocarmine/programmazione-distribuita/cs-superpowers.md

-# 1️⃣0️⃣ Computer Science Superpowers
+# The Ten Computer Science Superpowers
 This page is currently being developed and will be updated during the course.

 ## \#1️⃣ The Shell